Becoming a Biophysical Chemist

 Employers can include engineering, physical and life sciences companies, colleges and universities and pharmaceutical manufacturers.
-These workers may be part of research and development teams; some research projects may be dependent on grant-funding to stay afloat.
+Workers may be part of research and development teams,and some research projects may be dependent on grant-funding to stay afloat.
 Aspiring biophysical chemists can expect a highly competitive job search.

-|Degree Field||Chemistry, biochemistry or related field*|
+|Degree Field||Chemistry, biochemistry, or related field|

 Sources: *U.S. Bureau of Labor Statistics, Yale University, Department of Chemistry

-Step 1 - Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

 - Participate in undergraduate research.
 Gaining research experience is imperative for aspiring biophysical chemists.
 In addition to lab courses, students can work an internship or take part in formal undergraduate research opportunities.

 - Build teamwork skills.
 It is likely that biophysical chemists will collaborate with scientists in other fields.
-Students can develop communication and collaborative skills by choosing to work on team projects, volunteering for team-based community service and joining student clubs.
+Students can develop communication and collaborative skills by choosing to work on team projects, volunteering for team-based community service, and joining student clubs.